Caiga Quien Caiga: Overview

-CQC around the world
+International versions

 Argentina

 The Argentine edition of CQC was hosted by Mario Pergolini, Eduardo de la Puente and Juan di Natale until 2009.
 The new anchor is Roberto Pettinato.

 It started broadcasting in Canal 2 (currently known as América TV), in 1995.
 This first stage ended in 1999, with a special show transmitted live from the Gran Rex Theatre in Buenos Aires.
 In 2001, there was a special show (made in the same theatre) to announce the new season of the show for the next year, this time in Canal 13.
 In 2005, Canal 13 hired Marcelo Tinelli, who is frequently argumented in the programme and has been a longtime rival of Mario Pergolini.
-This resulted in CQC (and all of the shows produced by Cuatro Cabezas) moving to Telefé.
+This resulted in CQC (and all of the shows produced by Cuatro Cabezas) moving to Telefe.
 The show went on the air every Monday at 10:30 pm (local hour).
 On 15 December 2008, Pergolini officially retired from the show.

 The journalist cast in Canal 2 were Clemente Cancela, Andy Kusnetzoff, Guillermo López, Daniel Malnatti, Gonzalo Rodríguez and Daniel Tognetti.
 The cast in Canal 13 were Clemente Cancela, Diego Della Salla, Guillermo López, Daniel Malnatti and Gonzalo Rodríguez.

 Chile

 The Chilean edition started broadcasting in 2002 on Mega every Sunday at 10:00 pm.
-The hosts are Nicolás Larrain, Gonzalo Feito and Iván Guerrero.
-The journalist cast is composed of Sebastian Eyzaguirre, Jean Philippe Cretton and Pamela Le Roy, as well as the hosts Feito and Guerrero.
+The hosts are Nicolás Larraín, Gonzalo Feito and Iván Guerrero.
+The journalist cast is composed of Sebastián Eyzaguirre, Jean Philippe Cretton and Pamela Le Roy, as well as the hosts Feito and Guerrero.
 Previously in the show were reporter Marcelo Arismendi, Fernando Lasalvia and hosts Felipe Bianchi and Pablo Mackenna.
 With the show being broadcast on a Christian channel, they are restricted from talking to people related to the church.
 The show is produced with the support of the Chilean production company Edu.
 Some of their most popular memes is El Hombre de Trabajo Trabajo y Trabajo and Eduardo Bonvallet.
 The last season on Mega was produced on 2011.
 After that, the Chilean edition has had sporadic special episodes on Chilevisión and YouTube sponsored by the mobile carrier WOM.